innepils/Sanntid_Heis/elevator_project/README.md

 ### Main
 As you would expect, the main package sets up all the different go routines to use the other packages.
 This is also where the channels are defined, as they are to be used in the different go routines.

-Note that two channels: `ch_elevatorStateToAssigner` and `ch_elevatorStateToNetwork` are the only channels that have a greater buffer-capacity then 1, i.e. 5.
-The reason for this is to avoid an edge-case where
+Note that two channels: `ch_elevatorStateToAssigner` and `ch_elevatorStateToNetwork` are the only channels that have a greater buffer-capacity than 1, i.e. 5.
+The reason for this is that it made us able to handle a larger load.

 ### Assigner
 The assigner assigns requests to the local elevator.
 To do this it keeps track of incomming button presses, locally compleded orders and status of other elevators.
 The assigner also has a idle time out: if there are orders and our local elevator is idle for a "long" time it takes all orders.